rafaelmartins/blohg.org/content/index.rst

 .. _VCS: http://en.wikipedia.org/wiki/Revision_control

-This project uses Mercurial_ as the VCS_, reStructuredText_ as the markup language and Jinja2_ as the template engine.
+This project uses Mercurial_ (or even Git_) as the VCS_, reStructuredText_ as
+the markup language and Jinja2_ as the template engine.
 All of these are pretty popular within the Python ecosystem and easy to use.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Jinja2: http://jinja.pocoo.org/